offensive-asian/LEARNING-WITH-ASIAN-CALCULATOR/README.md

 The Asian Calculator can also launch unblocked and secret browsers in an about:blank, the functions of so are listed below.

 # PLEASE CHECK THE LISENCE BEFORE FORKING, NOT DOING SO WILL GET YOU DMCA'd I HAVE AN ALL RIGHTS RESERVED FILE ON IT.
+Copyright © 2024 Offensive Asian.
+All Rights Reserved.
+All content, code, and related materials in this project are the exclusive property of Offensive Asian.

+No part of this project may be reproduced, distributed, modified, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

+For permission requests, please contact the author at: jjjkim0183@gmail.com or virgocw on Discord.

+If any sort of content is made off of it, then you will be DMCA'd and I will take the full power upon the law upon you, from prison to fines upto 250,000 USD.
+Do not make me do it.
+I am not forgiving if you steal my content that I create.

 # FUNCTIONS
 1. 2nd + Enter = GN-Math in a About Blank